Maths at Lancaster University

 We will explore topics including:

-• Combinatorial geometry: e.g. the construction of the five Platonic solids (and why there can
+• Combinatorial geometry: e.g. the construction of the five Platonic solids (and why there can only be five).

-• Discrete geometry: if we connect some rods together by some joints, when is the result rigid
+• Discrete geometry: if we connect some rods together by some joints, when is the result rigid or flexible?
+This is an interesting pure mathematical problem with some very applicable answers from small scales (understanding atomic lattices and crystals) to the large ones (construction of bridges).

-same shape”?
-We need to ignore lengths and focus on how shapes are joined together – this
+• Topology: how might we formally capture the idea that two different-sized squares are “the same shape”?
+We need to ignore lengths and focus on how shapes are joined together – this is what topology does.

-• Fractal geometry: fractals arise when simple geometric patterns are repeated to infinity but
+• Fractal geometry: fractals arise when simple geometric patterns are repeated to infinity but surprisingly also occur in nature.
+Fractals can have dimensions that are not whole numbers you will find out what this means!

 What will I be doing?

-• Short lectures introducing problems and techniques
+• Short lectures introducing problems and techniques.

-• Mini-projects based on the lectures
+• Mini-projects based on the lectures.

-• A major group project, extending the mini-projects
+• A major group project, extending the mini-projects.

-• A presentation of your project results to the other participants
+• A presentation of your project results to the other participants.

-• Experiencing university academic and social life in lecture rooms, computer labs and halls
+• Experiencing university academic and social life in lecture rooms, computer labs and halls.

 Will this course suit me?